 The largest of our four First World War Centenary Woods, Langley Vale Wood has pockets of ancient woodland, diverse and fascinating wildlife and flora, and stunning views over the rolling hills of the North Downs.
-In the coming years, our ambitious woodland creation scheme will transform the existing arable land into both a natural haven and a living memorial to those who sacrificed so much in the First World War.
+In the coming years, our ambitious woodland creation scheme will transform the former arable land into both a natural haven and a living memorial to those who sacrificed so much in the First World War.

 Features